 The 2020 CaFCP program plan is focused on:

 - Decreasing the time and cost to build the currently funded hydrogen stations

 - Identifying challenges and solutions to completing the first 200 stations in California

-- Strategizing the next steps in market development in and beyond California
+- Developing and implementing the next steps in market commercialization in and beyond California

 - Defining a path forward for CaFCP’s hydrogen station database software, the Station Operational Status System